pydantic/pydantic/docs/usage/validation_decorator.md

 calling the raw function.

-In many situations this will have little or no noticeable effect, however be aware that `validate_arguments` is not an equivalent or alternative to function definitions in strongly typed languages, it never will be.
+In many situations this will have little or no noticeable effect, however be aware that `validate_arguments` is not an equivalent or alternative to function definitions in strongly typed languages;
+it never will be.

 ### Return Value